PilotDataPlatform/download/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your service locally.
-To get a local copy up and running follow these simple example steps.
+This is an example of how to run the download service locally

-The text in this section should either have some sane steps that user has to perform before proceeding to the next section, or it should be simply deleted to save user from a wall of text that in most cases people don't read.

 ### Prerequisites